How personal trainer waiver forms and insurance combine to protect your business

 • Have your certificate of insurance handy to show to clients and exercise studios.

-NEXT Insurance provides business insurance for thousands of fitness professionals across the United States.
-We offer insurance tailored to your personal training business that can be purchased online in less than 10 minutes.
+NEXT provides business insurance for thousands of fitness professionals across the United States.
+We offer insurance tailored to your personal training business that can be purchased online in about 10 minutes.

 Learn more about coverage for your business and get a free online quote today.
-Once you purchase a policy, you'll get a live certificate of insurance to share with your customers instantly.
+Once you purchase a policy, you’ll receive a certificate of insurance (COI) to share with your customers.
+As a NEXT policyholder, you get access to unlimited COIs at no extra cost, plus generating custom COIs is a snap.

 Get your free online quote today.